Records of Processing Activities

 Records of Processing Activities are written records required by Article 30 of the General Data Protection Regulation for many controllers and processors.
 They identify the personal-data processing activities under an organization's responsibility and must be made available to the supervisory authority on request.

-A ROPA is not a privacy notice, model card, system inventory, data catalog, DPIA, or security register, though it can connect to all of them.
-It is the legal processing inventory: the operational account of purposes, data categories, recipients, transfers, retention, roles, and safeguards.
+A ROPA is not a privacy notice, model card, system inventory, data catalog, DPIA, security register, or vendor questionnaire, though it can connect to all of them.
+It is the legal processing inventory: the operational account of purposes, data-subject categories, personal-data categories, recipients, transfers, retention, roles, and safeguards.

 For AI systems, that distinction matters.
 A model inventory may say "customer-support assistant."
-A ROPA should reveal the personal-data processing behind it: support tickets, prompt logs, embeddings, evaluation samples, vendor processors, human review, retention periods, transfers, and the purpose that justifies each activity.
+A ROPA should reveal the personal-data processing behind it: support tickets, prompt logs, uploaded files, embeddings, evaluation samples, model-provider calls, abuse monitoring, human review, retention periods, transfer paths, and the purpose that justifies each activity.

 Scope